This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 The brown butter for the buttercream

-- Once you have melted butter, let it cook further for around 3 minutes, stirring occasionally until the milk solids in the butter have caramelized into a golden amber color and the butter smells nutty.
+- Once you have melted butter, let it cook for around 3 minutes, occasionally stirring until the milk solids in the butter have caramelized into a golden amber color and the butter smells nutty.

 - Pour the browned butter into a flat dish.
-Ensure you get all the browned bits as that's where the flavor is.
-Refrigerate it until it has just solidified (but not so cold that it's rock hard).
+Ensure you get all the browned bits, as that's where the flavor is.
+Refrigerate it until it has solidified (but not so cold that it's rock hard).

 Swiss Meringue Buttercream